digitalspring/whitepaper/whitepaper.md

   contrast, is online 24/7.

-Being the predominant architectural model on the internet and for the simplicity, the rest of this section will introduce terminology with the server-client model in mind although most terminology can actually be decoupled from this model.
+Being the predominant architectural model on the internet and for the sake of simplicity, the rest of this section will introduce terminology with the server-client model in mind although most terminology can actually be decoupled from this model.
 Indeed, in the end, the transition from a server-client architecture to peer-to-peer networks will be made.

 <!-- The server-client architecture has nothing to do with the polling
 approach! -->